swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 However, we believe that this results in a suboptimal user experience.
 It is hard to know what the available keys are, and what values are accepted.
 Is only `"Public"` correct in this example, or would `"public"` work too?

-We would therefore prefer to exclude plugin options from this proposal and explore a type-safe take on options in a future proposal.
+We would therefore prefer to exclude plugin options from this proposal and explore a type-safe approach to options in a future proposal.

-We would especially like to let plugins define some form of `struct MyOptions: PluginOptions` type, where `PluginOptions` is also `Codable`, and SwiftPM would take care of serializing these options and providing them to the plugin.
+We would especially like to allow plugins to define some form of `struct MyOptions: PluginOptions` type, where `PluginOptions` is also `Codable`.
+SwiftPM could then take care of serializing these options and providing them to the plugin.

 This would allow something like this: